ItsEasyActually/SADXSpriteRings/README.md

 It comes with several custom options built into the mod that can be used via the mod's configuration options.
 Users can also select the rendering method for the sprites, options exist for Point Filtering (default) and Linear Filtering.
 Users can also toggle if the ring's render with a shadow or not.

+Thanks to [MainMemory](https://github.com/MainMemory) for modifying the Effect Rendering to allow for users to set the speed of the effect.

 Please check [here](#sub-mod-development) for information on creating sub mods.

 If you're playing this mod with any sub mods installed, please be aware the **sub mods (and any of their config options) will take priority over all configurations.**